Liver Flush Tea™

 In addition, both test-tube and animal studies have found that cinnamon functions as a carminative, and as such can help ease flatulence and bloating.
 It can also ease mild abdominal discomfort caused by excess gas.

-Cardamom seed also has a wonderful smell and flavor.
+Cardamon seed also has a wonderful smell and flavor.

 Licorice Root has been shown to lessen symptoms of chronic fatigue syndrome and fibromyalgia.
 By enhancing cortisol activity, glycyrrhizin helps to increase energy, ease stress, and reduce the symptoms of ailments sensitive to cortisol levels, such as chronic fatigue syndrome and fibromyalgia.
 In the 1800s, licorice extract was a common remedy for a type of persistent fatigue known as neurasthenia, the condition now known as chronic fatigue syndrome.